mrdziuban/sublime-scala-3-syntax/README.md

 #### Known limitations

-- [ ] The `given` keyword isn't highlighted if a name is not provided
 - [ ] A `given`'s name is highlighted as if it was a `def` until a type ascription is added

 ### `using`